Jennifer Aniston Slams Pregnancy Rumors And Body Shamers By Going Braless

 “My ideas of what a happy life and fulfilled life are might be different from other people’s.
 I think it’s to each their own.
 Nobody’s right to judge someone else’s choices,” Aniston explained.
 “No one knows what’s going on beyond the four walls of your home, of these people who are having or not having children.
 It’s a very sensitive area to go to, especially.
 It’s sensitive to me.”

-Jennifer Aniston has been married to Justin Theroux for almost two years and some fans can’t wait to see the two have kids.
-Since that’s probably the biggest news that could ever happen to the couple, tabloids make up stories based on her appearance which she claims was either fat-shaming, body-shaming or childless-shaming.
+Jennifer Aniston has been married to Justin Theroux for almost two years, and some fans can’t wait to see the two have kids.
+Since that’s probably the biggest news that could ever happen to the couple, tabloids make up stories based on her appearance, which she claims was either fat-shaming, body-shaming, or childless-shaming.
 Because of the fake stories, the Los Angeles-born actress has learned to shift her perspective.

 “If you’re going to walk out and have your nipples showing, or your belly is a little bloated, or you’re not at the weight you want to be—you are perfect no matter what you are and no matter where you are and who cares!”
 Aniston told Vogue.

 Jennifer confessed that it is hard not to get affected by all the controversies, including the pregnancy rumors.
-What is important, though, is that she is happy, healthy and tries everything she can do to good in the world and to the people she works with – hoping that the gossips will be dead soon.
+What is important, though, is that she is happy, healthy, and tries everything she can do to good in the world and to the people she works with – hoping that the gossip will be dead soon.

 [Featured Image by Jason Merritt/Getty Images]